Note: A special thanks to Bridging Refugee Youth & Children's Services for their contributions to this article.

 A book can be a great way to introduce a particular conflict or issue to students or colleagues.
 These booklists include books for children, young adults, and school or community professionals.
 Due to the violent nature of the conflicts described, however, we encourage you to review titles carefully before recommending them or using them in the classroom.

 These online resources provide background information on refugees and highlight numerous materials from related organizations that educators can use support refugee students and families.
+We also have a special page on Syrian refugees.

 Video clips: Refugees in the classroom